 Experts today largely agree that the foundation of cyber risk management should be a zero-trust approach, especially for identity and access management (IAM), since identity is inherently untrustworthy.
 Extended detection and response (XDR) technologies are an excellent way to implement zero-trust principles because they provide visibility and control across the entire enterprise environment.

 As noted in Trend Micro’s report on ransomware and data science, “Implementing zero trust can help defenders profile known ransomware indicators so that they are better informed when updating their security policies and developing new alert rules.
-Defenders can also be informed immediately upon any signs of suspicious behavior in their organization’s systems.”
+Defenders can also be informed immediately upon any signs of suspicious behaviour in their organisation’s systems.”

-Ideally, ASRM will be part of a comprehensive, unified cybersecurity platform that minimizes complexity and brings all the pieces of the organization’s security framework together under one roof.
+Ideally, ASRM will be part of a comprehensive, unified cybersecurity platform that minimises complexity and brings all the pieces of the organisation’s security framework together under one roof.